Daemiac/Daemiac/README.md

-## Hello world!
+## 👋 Hello world!

 Greetings!
-If you want to know something about me and my programming creations then you're in the correct place.

-- 👋 Hi, I’m Piotr and my GitHub name is @Daemiac
-- 👀 I’m interested in creating web and desktop apps, automation and robotics
-- 🌱 I’m currently learning Django and PostgreSQL with a little touch of PyQT, Robot Operating System and Arduino
-- 💞️ I’m looking to collaborate on projects that can make people lives easier
-- 🌟 Fun fact: my github nickname is an anagram of my last name
+My name is Piotr and I'm a big enthusiast of reducing amount of dull and repetetive work through automation.
+Therefore my interests include robotics and development of software solutions which can be used to ease and organise human lives.
+My favourite weapon in a war against boredom and monotony is Python programming language.

-## My projects
+## 💡 My projects
 <h4>List of my projects in chronological order from most recent:</h4>

-- 🌔 [Reminder] - my own organiser app developed with use of PyQt5 library.
-Main goal was to try out Model-View-Controller design pattern
+🌔 [Reminder] - my own organiser app developed with use of PyQt5 library and SQLite database.
+<br><br>
-- 🌓 [Dreamwalker] - my Master's degree final project which included design, development and simulation of four legged walking robot.
+🌓 [Dreamwalker] - my Master's degree final project which included design, development and simulation of four legged walking robot.
+<br><br>
-- 🌒 [HTML Gallery Generator] - simple Python desktop app I developed in order to shorten and automate creation of robot assembly instructions.
+🌒 [HTML Gallery Generator] - simple Python desktop app developed with Tkinter library responsible for shortening creation of Lego robot assembly instructions.

-## Technologies and Tools
+## 🛠️ Technologies and Tools
 Operating systems:
 ![](https://img.shields.io/badge/-Windows-informational?style=flat-square&logo=Windows&logoColor=white&color=0078D6)
 ![](https://img.shields.io/badge/-Ubuntu-informational?style=flat-square&logo=ubuntu&logoColor=white&color=E95420)